temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 ## Part B: Review the Workflow Business Logic

 1. Open the `activities.ts` file (located in the `practice/src` subdirectory) in the editor and reivew the business logic.
-2. Open the `workflows.ts` file (located in the `practice/src` subdirectory) in the editor and review the Activity option and return value of the Workflow. .
+2. Open the `workflows.ts` file (located in the `practice/src` subdirectory) in the editor and review the `greet` constant taking note of the Start-to-Close Timeout option.

 ## Part C: Change a Task Queue Name for the Worker